 Feedback needs to be timely, accurate, consistent, relevant, and individualized.
-The other four factors are fairly self-explanatory, but let’s have a look at what is needed to be accurate, and why it is important to be accurate.
+All five of these factors are important, but as an example, let’s have a look at what is needed to be accurate, and why it is important to be accurate.

 In order to be accurate, you need to have some kind of measurement system in place to give you metrics about how someone is performing all the way through the sales cycle.

 You need to measure things like;

 1. Is she following up on leads?
 (I hope you have a good lead generation system)